joemarlo/DS4SI-tool/DS4SI-tool/markdowns/welcome_text.md

 The tool is broken into four parts to help guide you through the process.
 You'll have the ability to explore the data, create your sample, _send invitations_ to the hypothetical sites, and finally see the results of which sites _accepted the invitation_ to participate in the trial.

 1. **Site attributes:** a 'playground' for exploring the data, understanding its definitions and finding underlying patterns.
-2. **Site selection:** contains the methods to create your own sample of the population of sites.
+2. **Site selection:** contains the methods to create your own sample of sites.
 Once you're finished with a given method you'll want to save your dataset using the button at the bottom of each page.
 You can later access these saved datasets on other method pages and for when you decide to _send the invitations_.
 Note that you do not have to use each method.
   - Filtering: exclude certain categorical data and set minimums/maximums for numerical data.
   - Sampling: create simple and stratified random samples.
   - Manual exclusions: exclude sites manually by their ID.